boldingd/EclipsePhaseContent/HumbleBeginnings.md

 Each habitat in the cooperative is administered as an ad-hoc direct-democracy.
 They use on-line polling of the entire hab population to make major decisions, while members form "working groups" to make smaller decisions and tackle ongoing tasks and problems.
-They prefer ad-hoc forms of social-organization and decision-making to fixed institutions and rules, creating working-groups as the need arises, and dissolving them when the issue is resolved.
+They prefer ad-hoc forms of social-organization and decision-making to fixed institutions and rules, using votes to make decisions on a case-by-case basis, creating working-groups as the need arises, and dissolving them when the issue is resolved.
-In principle, the cooperative attempts to keep the number and duration of working-groups to a minimum; in practice, most habitats establish a certain number of permanent working-groups, with set internal structure, to tackle important concerns like hab-maintenance or civil justice.
+In principle, the cooperative attempts to keep the number and duration of working-groups to a minimum; in practice, most habitats establish a certain number of permanent working-groups, with set internal structures, to tackle important concerns like hab-maintenance or civil justice.

-> **anarcat**: This is one of the potential fault-lines for this society.
+> **anarcat**: This is one of the potential fault-lines for this society, I think.
 > Despite their best efforts, they've got the seeds for power groups and power-holders — the potential for high-rep members of this-or-that working-group to start treating some-or-other aspect of hab maintenance as their own little fiefdom.
 >
-> **Bauble**: Yeah, I was noticing that.
+> **Bauble**: Yeah.
 > That happens on most Scum swarms — Liú takes responsibility for making things happen when they need to happen, and eventually he ends up "in charge" of those things that he usually makes happen.
-> For us, it's a feature, not a bug — but these people disagree.
+> But we like it that way; these people seem like they'd get pissy about it.
 >
-> **Gunslinger\#MONOLITH**: Yeah, as far as I've been able to find, they think that kind of "power-collection" is a Bad Thing.
+> **Gunslinger\#MONOLITH**: Yeah, their particular brand of communism holds that kind of "power-collection" is a Bad Thing, as far as I've been able to find.

 Absent these two mechanisms, there is no formal government or rule-making: individuals are free to conduct their affairs as they see fit.